2025–26 Northern Kentucky Norse men's basketball team

-The 2025–26 Northern Kentucky Norse men's basketball team represents Northern Kentucky University during the 2025–26 NCAA Division I men's basketball season.
-The Norse, led by seventh-year head coach Darrin Horn, play their home games at Truist Arena in Highland Heights, Kentucky as members of the Horizon League.
+The 2025–26 Northern Kentucky Norse men's basketball team represented Northern Kentucky University during the 2025–26 NCAA Division I men's basketball season.
+The Norse, led by seventh-year head coach Darrin Horn, played their home games at Truist Arena in Highland Heights, Kentucky as members of the Horizon League.

 Previous season

 The Norse finished the 2024–25 season 17–16, 11–9 in Horizon League play, to finish in a tie for sixth place.
 They defeated Detroit Mercy, before falling to Cleveland State in the quarterfinals of the Horizon League tournament.

 Preseason

 On October 8, 2025, the Horizon League released their preseason poll.
 Northern Kentucky was picked to finish sixth in the conference.
+One player was named to the preseason All-Horizon League Second Team.